danielbrendel/dnyAquaShell/README.md

 * quit # Exists the shell

 ## Helper constants and variables
+* DNYAS_SHELL_VERSION: Contains the current product version as string
+* DNYAS_SHELL_VERNUM: Contains the current product version as a numeric value, in a concatenated manner
 * DNYAS_IS_INTERACTIVE_MODE: Boolean value that indicates whether or not the current script code runs within the interactive mode
 * DNYAS_BASE_PATH: Contains the base path of the shell
+* DNYAS_PLUGIN_PATH: Contains the path to the plugin directory
+* DNYAS_DEFSCRIPTS_PATH: Contains the path to the default scripts directory
 * CR: Represents a carriage return character
 * LF: Represents a line feed character
 * void: Can be used with commands or functions if you want to dismiss the result value.